MostafaDawi/X-Clone/README.md

 - **Receive notifications**:
   - Upon following users or liking posts, they will receive an appropriate notification showcasing the type of interaction.

+# Technologies and Libraries Used:
+- **MERN Stack**:
+- This full stack application was built using the frameworks, React for frontend and Express and MongoDB for the backend, leveraging the use of Javascript and its runtime in environment (Node.js).
+- **JWT**:
+- JsonWebToken was used to provide users with a token after logging in, authorizing them to use the application.
+- **tanstack/react-query**:
+- Tanstack Query library is used for data fetching and state management.
+- **Mongoose**:
+- To carry database operations against MongoDB.
+- **CORS**:
+- Used as a security mechanism in the browser, utilizing the same-origin policy.
+- **Firebase Storage and Multer**:
+- Firebase storage is used to store images, and multer is utilized for the various firestore operations and functions.

+This application was developed with the aim of providing people with a social environment that they can use to connect and interact with each other, creating networks and closing the distances between them.
+Future enhancements and features will be added as the community demands!